-- explain the Privacy Notification and Consent Form, and its contents, to the participant, including how their personal and sensitive information will be handled (and sign the relevant declaration in Part B), - seek the individual's express written consent to collect their sensitive information by asking the individual to sign Part B of the Privacy Notification and Consent Forms.
+- explain the Privacy Notification and Consent Form, and its contents, to the participant, including how their personal and sensitive information will be handled, - seek the individual's express written consent to collect their sensitive information by asking the individual to sign Part B of the Privacy Notification and Consent Forms.
 Please note Providers may digitise, but must not amend, the Privacy Notification and Consent Form (with the exception of selecting the program from the drop-down menu), and - advise the individual that they are not required to give consent for the collection of their sensitive information and can withdraw their consent at any time.

 Providers must retain copies of the Privacy Notification and Consent Forms signed by individuals in accordance with the Records Management Instructions Chapter and any other Guideline.
 These must be made available to the Department on request.